bruceravel/larch-plugin-tutorial/firstplugin/firstplugin.md

   xrf_plot: <function xrf_plot, file=/usr/local/share/larch/plugins/wx/plotter.py>
 ```

-Each of the items in the `_plotter` group is function implementing a
+Each of the items in the `_plotter` Group is function implementing a
 task related to displaying data.
 For example, `newplot` and `plot`
 are the basic functions for plotting line data in two dimensions.

 For a function, larch tells you the name of the file in which the
 function is defined.
-This makes it possible to examine the code which
+This makes it easy to locate the code which
-defines that feature of Larch.
+defines a feature of Larch for further examination.

 You can see the document string associated with a function like so: